Green, Yellow, Orange, And Red: What's the Difference?

 Yellow bell pepper is also a good source of vitamin C. A one-cup serving of this pepper provides almost three-quarters of the daily recommended intake for vitamin C.

 What's so great about vitamin C?
-Well, it's not only essential for keeping the immune system functioning correctly, but it's also vital for collagen production-a and natural skin protector.
+Well, it's not only essential for keeping the immune system functioning correctly, but it's also vital for collagen production and natural skin protection.
 So next time you reach for a dash of bell pepper, go for the yellow one!

 7. Boosts Digestive Health

-Do you know that yellow bell pepper is a good source of fiber?
-Fiber is crucial for keeping the digestive system in good shape and can control blood sugar levels.
-Plus, A healthy weight can be achieved and maintained with the help of fiber.
+Do you know that yellow bell pepper is a good source of fibre?
+Fibre is crucial for keeping the digestive system in good shape and can control blood sugar levels.
+Plus, A healthy weight can be achieved and maintained with the help of fibre.

 How to Add Yellow Bell Peppers to Your Diet?